MaxKrog/rogue-project/README.md

 ## Local setup:

-There's two parts to setting up this project locally
+There's three parts to setting up this project locally:
 1. Cloning the repo to a local folder
 2. Setting up your dbt profile in ~/.dbt/profiles.yml
 3. Local project setup